slyval/guidelines/Guidelines/REST API Guidelines.md

 ### Status Codes and Error Handling
 When a request is sent to an API endpoint, a response is expected.
 A response is expected to communicate the success or failure of a request.

+Two elements are involved in a response.
+The response status, communicated using status codes, and the response payload

+#### Status Codes
 HTTP status codes should be used in the response to indicate the status of the processing of the request.
 Several status codes exist and, like methods, there is no need to invent own codes.

+#### Error Handling
 It is not sufficient to just use status codes as there is a need, in cases of failure, to provide detail of what went wrong.
 In this case, a response body must include the an error payload.
 The structure of the error payload should be as follows. :

 			    "error":{